 Loki finale post-credits scene

-Without divulging anything in episode 6, I will say that the shows could have done without a final credits scene.
-It’s in the MCU mantra, however, to add these tags at the end of movies.
+Loki could have done without a final credits scene.
+However, it’s in the MCU mantra to add these tags at the end of movies and shows.

-Credits scenes are harder to pull off between the episodes of the same MCU TV show, however.
+Credits scenes are more difficult to pull off between the episodes of an MCU TV show.
 That’s why not all WandaVision, The Falcon and the Winter Soldier, and Loki episodes had post-credits scenes.

-Episode 5 didn’t need one, given that it brought us right up to the finale.
+Episode 5 didn’t need one, given that it brought us to the finale.
 There was no need for extra context.

-The episode 6 post-credits scene is there to confirm that Loki gets a season 2.
+The episode 6 post-credits scene confirms that Loki gets a season 2.
 That’s it, that’s the scene.

 First MCU show to get a second season

-Neither WandaVision nor The Falcon and the Winter Soldier need second seasons.
-One would be difficult for the former, as it’s the kind of story that has a clear beginning and an end.
+Neither WandaVision nor The Falcon and the Winter Soldier needs second seasons.
+One would be difficult for the former, as it’s the kind of story with a clear beginning and an end.
 As for Falcon, Sam Wilson is no longer Falcon.

 But considering what happened in the entire first season and the finale, Loki is the kind of MCU show that needs a second batch.
 Like I said before, I won’t spoil the ending.
 But everything will make sense once you’ve seen the finale.